tx00-web-en/Learning-Material-And-Tasks/material/group-agenda.md

    - Get to know each team member.
    - Discuss each member's skills, competencies, and areas to develop.

+2. **Brainstorm Project Ideas**
+   - Discuss and finalize the type of project the team will build.

+3. **Establish Scrum Roles**
+   - Decide who will serve as the Product Owner and Scrum Master:
+     - The *Scrum Master role can rotate* with each Sprint.
+     - The Product Owner should *ideally* remain consistent throughout the project.

-2. **Task Assignment**
+4. **Task Assignment**
    - Assign tasks based on individual strengths and development goals:
      - One member to focus on reviewing `CSS` skills, particularly media queries and flexbox.
 Here's a very good resource [available](https://metropolia.finna.fi/Record/nelli15.5680000000060713?sid=4846325380) at Metropolia's Library.
      - One or two members to work with `Figma`.
 Here's a very good resource [available](https://metropolia.finna.fi/Record/nelli15.5850000000052946?sid=4846325074) at Metropolia's Library.
      - Another member to manage `Trello` for project coordination and product/sprint backlog and user stories.

-3. **Establish Scrum Roles**
-   - Decide who will serve as the Product Owner and Scrum Master:
-     - The *Scrum Master role can rotate* with each Sprint.
-     - The Product Owner should *ideally* remain consistent throughout the project.

-4. **Brainstorm Project Ideas**
-   - Discuss and finalize the type of project the team will build.

-> Feel free to use ChatGPT to refine the agenda items and brainstorm project ideas.
+> Feel free to use your favorite LLM (e.g. ChatGPT, Bing Copilot etc.) to refine the agenda items and brainstorm project ideas.

 ### Recommended Links